603 CMR 7.00:

 Level: The range of grades within which a given license is valid.

-Massachusetts Tests for Educator Licensure (MTEL): Examinations required of all candidates for Preliminary or Initial license.
+Massachusetts Tests for Educator Licensure (MTEL): Examinations required of all candidates for Provisional or Initial license.
 The MTEL examines communication and literacy skills, and subject matter knowledge appropriate to the license sought.

 Mentor: An educator who has at least three full years of experience under an Initial or Professional license and who has been trained to assist a beginning educator in the same professional role with his or her professional responsibilities and general school/district procedures.
 In addition, a mentor may assist an experienced educator who is new to a school, subject area, or grade level.
 A mentor may also assist an educator who is participating in a performance assessment or a district-based program for licensure.